-These documents are Cloudflare’s interpretation of the Internet standards track protocol for HTTP response codes.
+The status codes below detail how Cloudflare interprets the Internet standards track protocol for HTTP response codes.
 Please refer to the current edition of the "Internet Official Protocol Standards" (STD 1) for the standardization state and status of this protocol.
-We also included all of Cloudflare’s custom error codes (52x) and other commonly seen status codes.

-Payload - the response or request data disincluding the headers.
-Also called response/request body
+The response or request data discluding the headers.
+Also called response/request body.